-- a) Normally Open Type - When the solenoid is not energized, the return spring pushes the cylinder, completely opening the fuel passage and supplying fuel to the plungers.
-(Full quantity intake and full quantity discharge.) - When the solenoid is energized, the armature presses the cylinder, which compresses the return spring and closes the fuel passage. - The solenoid ON/OFF is actuated by duty ratio control.
+- When the solenoid is not energized, the return spring pushes against the needle valve, completely opening the fuel passage and supplying fuel to the plungers.
+(Total quantity suctioned → Total quantity discharged) - When the solenoid is energized, the armature pushes the needle valve, which compresses the return spring and closes the fuel passage.
+In contrast, the needle valve in the compact SCV is pulled upon, which compresses the return spring and closes the fuel passage. - The solenoid ON/OFF is actuated by duty ratio control.
 Fuel is supplied in an amount corresponding to the open surface area of the passage, which depends on the duty ratio, and then is discharged by the plungers.